What Is Amdahl’s Law?

 N = P / (P - 1 - 1/S) = 3

-Here, we throw three processors at the problem and reduce the data processing part from three minutes to one.
+Using three processor cores allows us to divide the parallelizable workload evenly, reducing its runtime from three minutes to one.
 The data loading, however, still takes one minute.
 We tripled our hardware costs but only doubled our speed.

 The law formalizes an intuitively correct observation: If you take the part of your code that can be optimized and speed it up infinitely, you will still have to deal with the execution time of the sequential part, which will become the bottleneck.